MapsPeople/docs/src/various/display-rules.md

 1. Visibility - Controls whether the Label is visible on the map.
 1. Zoom from - Sets the minimum Zoom Level at which the Label is visible.
+   * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+In a general use case, most users will only need values between 15 and 22.
 1. Zoom to - Sets the maximum Zoom Level at which the Label is visible.
+   * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
+In a general use case, most users will only need values between 15 and 22.
 1. Template - Controls the information the Label should contain.
+    * Location Name - Only displays the name of the Location.
+    * External ID - Only displays the External ID of the Location.
+    * External ID & Location Name - Displays both the External ID and the Location Name, with the External ID first.
+    * Location Name & External ID - Displays both the Location Name and the External ID, with the Location Name first.
-1. Max width - Specify how wide a Label can be before forcing a line-break.
+1. Max width - Specify how wide (in pixels) a Label can be before forcing a line-break.

 ![display-rules-polygon](/assets/cms/interface-overview/Display_Rules_Polygon.png)